rapidsai/wholegraph/docs/ChunkedAPI.md

 We define `WholeChunkedMemory_t` as the type for WholeChunkedMemory.
 As there is no performance problem for host memory or in single process mode, there should be only multi-process device memory API.
-So the APIs are `WcmmpMalloc` and `WcmmpFree`, different form WholeMemory's C++ API, the memory is represented by `WholeChunkedMemory_t`.
+So the APIs are `WcmmpMalloc` and `WcmmpFree`, different form WholeGraph's C++ API, the memory is represented by `WholeChunkedMemory_t`.
 And `min_granularity` can be specified to set the minimum granularity of a single chunk.
 More explanations can be found in file `include/whole_chunked_memory.h`.

-Different from WholeMemory represented by pointer which is unique for different devices, `WholeChunkedMemory` use `WholeChunkedMemoryHandle` to access the memory, which is different in different devices.
+Different from WholeGraph represented by pointer which is unique for different devices, `WholeChunkedMemory` use `WholeChunkedMemoryHandle` to access the memory, which is different in different devices.
 `GetDeviceChunkedHandle` API can be called to get the `WholeChunkedMemoryHandle` for a specific device.

 ### PyTorch API